kisswiki/kisswiki/src/hardware/steam_deck.md

 ## Proton GE

+Some games are supported only by https://github.com/GloriousEggroll/proton-ge-custom.

-In Desktop mode > Discover > ProtonUp-Qt > install Proton GE beta
+`Desktop mode > Discover > ProtonUp-Qt > install Proton GE beta`

+There is button game list, but setting it here does nothing.
+You need to choose proton ge in game settings in steam.

 ## Metro 2033 Redux